jameshenegan/udemy-helper/readme-lessons.md

 Then you can use `scrape.py` to convert the data in that text into a `csv` file.

-For example input and output, check out the files `sample.txt` and `section11.csv` included in this repo.
+For example input and output, check out the files `sample_lessons.txt` and `section11.csv` included in this repo.

 ## Example Usage